AI hardware explainer

 That is why the chip story is easier to explain through a restaurant analogy.
 Training is creating the recipe and teaching the kitchen.
 Inference is every order that comes in after the doors open.
 The kitchen has to be quick, consistent, and efficient.
 A busy AI service has to do the same thing with prompts and tokens.

 OpenAI says Jalapeno was designed around the patterns that matter for LLM inference, including kernels, memory movement, networking, and serving.
-Those words are technical, but the normal-reader translation is simple: the chip is shaped around how OpenAI’s models actually answer people.
+The DeepSeek report points to the same category of problem.
+Those words are technical, but the normal-reader translation is simple: the chip is shaped around how an AI service actually answers people.

 Why ChatGPT would need its own chip